 Maintenance of your Breast Implants for Best Results

 YOU WILL NEED TO DO SEVERAL THINGS TO BEST MAINTAIN YOUR IMPLANT SURGERY RESULTS.

 You should also wear a supportive bra after breast augmentation surgery (or even if you have non-augmented breasts).

 Supportive garments – immediately after surgery AND on a day to day basis even whilst sleeping – can be the single most important factor in helping keep your breast implants looking their best.

 Wearing the right bra will often help keep your implants within their ideal position and will help prevent the sagging effects of gravity – or at least help stall the effects of gravity and time from showing up on your chest area!

-A lighter-weight sports bra can often help as your sleeping-bra if your day to day sports bra is a bit too firm; but any bra should be highly supportive – ask your Surgeon or Nurse whether or not your favorite bra will work in a supportive manner.
+A lighter-weight sports bra can often help as your sleeping bra if your day to day sports bra is a bit too firm, but any bra should be highly supportive – ask your Surgeon or Nurse whether or not your favourite bra will work in a supportive manner.
 Our patients also get vouchers for SHE-SCIENCE bras.

 It’s also incredibly important to wear an ultra-supportive sports bra while working out or attending gym classes.

 This will also help you to defy the effects of time and gravity.

 So be sure to find a bra that holds your breasts firmly in place as much as possible, while not compressing them too much (once you’re past the recovery stage of surgery) – as some movement is natural.